sbidoul/pip-wheel-diff/README.md

 How do you verify the change is what you expect?

-To answer this questio, you can run `pip-wheel-diff` with two pip requirements as arguments.
+To answer this question, you can run `pip-wheel-diff` with two pip requirements as arguments.
 It will download or build the wheels, unzip them, clean them up a little bit for comparability and run a diff tool to compare them.